Request to Join

-Dr. John is a second-year internal medicine resident and future chief resident at the University of Colorado.
+Dr. John is a third-year internal medicine resident and future chief resident at the University of Colorado.
 He completed undergraduate studies at Texas A&M University and medical school at the UT Health San Antonio Long School of Medicine, and internal medicine residency at the University of Colorado.
 He is planning a career as an academic hospitalist and is passionate about medical education.

 Dr. Zirker is a PGY-2 resident in the Internal Medicine Hospitalist Training Program at the University of Colorado School of Medicine.
 He is a graduate of the Yale School of Medicine and the University of Virginia School of Engineering and Applied Sciences.
 Prior to beginning a career in medicine, he worked as a research engineer in the field of biomechanics at the Steadman Philippon Research Institute.

 Dr. Knees is a soon-to-be third-year internal medicine resident and future VA chief resident in quality and patient safety.
 She is the education director of the Housestaff Council on Value and Innovation and plans on being an academic hospitalist with a focus on healthcare systems and quality improvement.Search Results Web resul

 Dr. Ard is a resident for the University of Colorado Internal Medicine Residency Program.
 She also went to the University of Colorado for medical school.
 Before medicine, she tried her hand at a variety of careers from teaching, to finance, to bartending.
 She is interested in primary care, underserved populations, and medical education.